TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/04_lesson/lesson.md

 * Define and identify: **inheritance**,  **parent class**, **child class**.
 * Create a class that inherits from anther class.
-* Overwrite methods of parent class in a child class.
+* Override methods of parent class in a child class.

 ## Materials/Preparation